 Chapter Approved also contains extra Missions.

-The Warhammer 40,000 basic rules are free – 40K Basic Rules.
+The Warhammer 40,000 Core Rules are free – 40K Core Rules.
 But the Basic Rulebook (BRB) contains more detailed rules as well as Missions.

 Basic Rulebook (BRB)

 The Basic Rulebook (BRB) contains all the rules you need to wage war in Warhammer 40,000.
 It contains extra rules as well as missions and much more.
 This is the Warhammer 40K Basic Rulebook.

 An extra ability that an army can use during a battle.
 Stratagems cost Command Points.